mukaiizawa/Paren/lang.md

 ### Arrays
 An array is a data type in which any S-expression is placed in continuous memory.

+### Dictionary
+A dictionary is an data type composed of a collection of (key, value) pairs, such that each possible key appears at most once in the collection.

+Operations associated with this data type allow.

+- the addition of a pair to the collection;
+- the modification of an existing pair;
+- the lookup of a value associated with a particular key.

+Unlike general dictionaries, pairs cannot be deleted.
+This limitation is because the main purpose of dictionary is to build the Paren Object System.

+Only symbols or keywords can be specified for key.

+Any value can be entered in value.

 ### Bytes
 A bytes is an array that specializes in handling only numbers from 0 to 255.